Depending on your monitoring goals, alert thresholds may support operational goals or business goals:

 A dynamic threshold is calculated from the historical average for performance, for each test location.
 The threshold may be different for each location, because local conditions outside your control may affect performance.
 The threshold may also change over time as the average response time changes.

 The Dynatrace Portal determines the status for each location (Backbone node, Mobile location, or Private Last Mile peer) by comparing the current response time average to the response time average over a longer period of time.
-You configure the length of time for the current average (you can choose a time range from 5 minutes through 24 hours) and the historical average (from 1 day through 7 days).
+You configure the length of time for the current average (you can choose a time frame from 5 minutes through 24 hours) and the historical average (from 1 day through 7 days).

 The alert status is based on the difference between the current average and the historical average.
 You can configure the Warning and Severe thresholds as an absolute number of seconds or as a percentage: an alert is triggered if the current average response time is X seconds longer than the historical average, or if the current average is X% higher than the historical average.